TimTheTatman

-Timothy John Betar (born April 8, 1990), better known as TimTheTatman, is an American live streamer and internet personality on YouTube.
+Timothy John Betar (born April 8, 1990), better known as TimTheTatman, is an American live streamer and YouTube personality.

 Career

 Betar started streaming on Twitch in 2012 and has amassed over seven million followers since.
-Broadcasting games such as Counter-Strike: Global Offensive, Overwatch, Fortnite, and World of Warcraft, the variety channel attracts thousands of viewers each day.
+Broadcasting games such as Counter-Strike: Global Offensive, Overwatch, Fortnite and World of Warcraft, the variety channel attracts thousands of viewers each day.

 Betar is a Monster Energy esports athlete and is also sponsored by Audio-Technica He was a certified Twitch partner and has been a full-time creator since March 2014.
 After joining YouTube on January 23, 2011, the channel has grown to 3.2 million subscribers with videos viewed over 524 million times.

 With the release of Epic Games's Fortnite in July 2017, Twitch stream viewership skyrocketed.
 The game streamed nearly 151 million hours during the first month of release.
 Streamers such as Betar, Tyler "Ninja" Blevins, and Turner "Tfue" Tenney, saw a steady increase in followers as the game grew in popularity.

 During E3 2018, Epic Games held its first-ever Fortnite Celebrity Pro-Am, which paired up celebrities with professional gamers to raise money for charity.
 Betar teamed up with Mack Wilds for the event.
 Betar won the award for Fan Favorite Male Streamer/Gamer of the Year at the 2018 Gamers' Choice Awards.

-Betar appeared a National Football League commercial during Super Bowl LIII along with Peyton Manning, JuJu Smith-Schuster, and Marshawn Lynch.
 In September 2021, Betar announced an exclusivity contract with YouTube.
 He signed with Complexity Gaming as a part-owner and content-creator that same month.

+In May 2023, he made a request for the removal of his skin from the popular video game, Call of Duty: Modern Warfare II.
+This request was made in support of his friend, Nickmercs, who had his own skin removed by Activision after tweeting "They should leave little children alone.
+That's the real issue." in response to a brawl in California that stemmed from schools attempting to incorporate lessons on the LGBTQ+ community into the school curriculum.

+On September 1, 2024, Betar returned to the Twitch live-streaming platform following the expiration of his exclusivity contract with YouTube.
+He now simulcasts his content across multiple platforms.